 Figma, Zoom, Adobe Creative Suite

-Success Metrics:
+Success Metric:

-Increase booking confidence from 5/10 to 8/10
+Increase booking confidence from 5/10 to 8/10 (measured by moderated usability studies and unmoderated system usability scale (SUS) assessments.

 12-participant survey data on food experience discovery during travel.